 As mentioned above, the Implementation of the Developmental Stage System (DSS), a cognitive behavioral journaling system built upon the core principals of the Positive Youth Justice Model, will foster positive change behavior with the assistance of the caseworker, mentor(s), and collaboration with partner agencies (LACOE, DMH, JCHS, and Educational Services).
-DSS consists of two (2) core assets learning/doing and attaching/belonging and the use of the credible Cognitive Behavior Therapy (CBT) Interactive Journaling System, Forward Thinking (The Forward-Thinking Interactive Journaling Series).
+DSS consists of two (2) core assets learning/doing and attaching/belonging and the use of the credible Cognitive Behavior Therapy (CBT) Interactive Journaling System, Forward Thinking (The Forward Thinking Interactive Journaling Series).
 The DSS also consists of small groups, relationship building, and skill building.
 Youth learn skills through their DBT sessions, interactive journaling, and the six practice domains within each stage.
 The domains are Work, Education, Relationship, Community, Health, and Creativity.
 Additionally, as a part of the treatment team, Credible Messengers will be one of the collaborative features of programming, providing both in-facility and aftercare services for this population.
 Credible Messengers are individuals who are recognized and validated by the community they serve by providing transformative mentoring programming that includes healing circles, individual mentoring, family engagement, case management, community leadership opportunities, etc. They easily connect with this population because they come from the same/or a similar community, were formerly incarcerated and/or involved in the justice system and are skilled and trained in mentoring young people.

-Adolescent Development and Stages of Change training will be provided for staff, agencies, and communitybased providers.
+Adolescent Development and Stages of Change training will be provided for staff, agencies, and community-based providers.

-- Developmental Stage System (DSS) enhanced DSS has been implemented at SYTF sites. - Credible Messenger Program as mentioned, this Program was implemented in March 2023 at Barry J. Nidorf and at Campus Kilpatrick and at Dorothy Kirby Center in March of 2024.
-The Program continues to expand and will include other youth development programming with a more robust investment in reentry supports and housing.
+Developmental Stage System (DSS) - enhanced DSS is in process of implementation at SYTF sites.

-- Arts and Cultural Learning Program arts instruction includes mural design and installation, music, poetry and/or storytelling, with emphasis on cultural relevance; project-based learning in podcasting, photography, journalism and/or digital media production; learning and mentorship in creative arts, media and technology fields with an emphasis on promoting interests and readiness to pursue careers in Los Angeles' creative economy; healing circles as a meaningful cultural practice grounded in bringing new perspectives and awareness for personal growth and leadership development and; instruction in music production, guitar instruction, rap, recording, etc. to provide musical instruments and mentorship to help transform youth through the power of music. - Dog Training Program implemented at Barry J. Nidorf and Campus Kilpatrick through Community-Based Providers.
+- Credible Messenger Program as mentioned, this Program was implemented in March 2023 at Barry J. Nidorf and at Campus Kilpatrick and will be implemented at Dorothy Kirby Center in March of 2024.
+The Program continues to expand and will include other youth development programming with a more robust investment in reentry supports and housing. - Arts and Cultural Learning Program arts instruction includes mural design and installation, music, poetry and/or storytelling, with emphasis on cultural relevance; project-based learning in podcasting, photography, journalism and/or digital media production; learning and mentorship in creative arts, media and technology fields with an emphasis on promoting interests and readiness to pursue careers in Los Angeles' creative economy; healing circles as a meaningful cultural practice grounded in bringing new perspectives and awareness for personal growth and leadership development and; instruction in music production, guitar instruction, rap, recording, etc. to provide musical instruments and mentorship to help transform youth through the power of music. - Dog Training Program implemented at Barry J. Nidorf and Campus Kilpatrick through Community-Based Providers.

 Describe how the County plans to apply grant funds to address family engagement in programs for the target population.
-Describe any progress on this element since May 1, 2024, at the end of your response: Welf. & Inst.
+Describe any progress on this element since May 1, 2023, at the end of your response: Welf. & Inst.
 Code §1995(d)(3)(C) and (d)(8))

-The County has implemented a robust Family Engagement Model that includes the engagement and partnership with family members as partners throughout the young person's involvement, especially at critical decision points.
+As mentioned, the County intends to implement a robust Family Engagement Model that includes the engagement and partnership with family members as partners throughout the young person's stay, specifically at critical decision points.
 For additional information, refer to Part 3: Programs and Services section on Family Engagement and Community Support.

-• Family Engagement and Support - Family engagement events are occurring, including baby bonding visits and approved special family visits outside of the regular visitation schedule, and Provider Showcase/open house events will occur to host parents/guardians and supportive adults, etc.
+Family Engagement and Support - Family engagement events are in process of implementation.
+A Provider Showcase/open house is scheduled to occur at the end of March (2024) to host parents/guardians and supportive adults.